Gaung baung: Design and style

 A man wearing a gaung baung typical of the style in the late 1800s.

 A man wearing a gaung baung in the traditional Shan style.

 The design of the modern Burmese gaung baung emerged in the mid-20th century and is called maung kyetthayay (မောင့်ကျက်သရေ).
-It is a ready-made gaung baung made of cloth wrapped in a rattan frame and can be worn like a hat is worn.
+It is a ready-made gaung baung made of cloth wrapped around a rattan frame and can be worn like a hat is worn.
 In the colonial era, silk gaung baungs called "B.A. gaung baung," traditionally worn at graduation ceremonies, were popular.

 The gaung baung is usually made of silk or cotton, depending on the rank or wealth of the owner.
 The older wrap versions were usually 4 to 5 ft long and 8 to 12 in wide.
 It is put on the head in a clockwise manner, with the tongue on the left side.
 The tongue is the main distinguishing feature of the gaung baung, and is also different from ethnic group to ethnic group.

 The Burmese and Mon gaung baung tongues tend to be sloping down and rounded, while the Arakanese (Rakhine) and Shan tongues are fanned out.

 Nowadays, most do not wear the gaung baung, even to official functions.
 The gaung baung, along with most other articles of Burmese attire, have become streamlined.
 Thus, most wear ready-made and woven gaung baungs which are wrapped over a rattan or wicker frame.